-Please join us on Friday, March 23, 2018 as we launch Inclusion 2025: A Practitioner's Guide to Inclusive Museums for a day of inspired talks, panel discussion, interactive design thinking exercises and facilitated conversations to explore how Ontario museums can truly become inclusive spaces, and practice inclusion and equity at every level.
+On Friday, March 23, 2018, the OMA launched Inclusion 2025: A Practitioner's Guide to Inclusive Museums at the Inclusive Museum Leadership Symposium, a day of inspired talks, panel discussion, interactive design thinking exercises and facilitated conversations to explore how Ontario museums can truly become inclusive spaces, and practice inclusion and equity at every level.

-This symposium is for anyone interested in creating a diverse and inclusive culture at a museum or relevant organization who wants to:
+The Symposium addressed the need to create a diverse and inclusive culture at a museum or relevant organization that will:

 - UNDERSTAND the case for a diverse and inclusive approach

 - CHALLENGE convention and broaden their understanding of diversity and inclusion

 - EMBRACE inclusive practices that move inclusion from the margins to mainstream museum work

 - LEARN from the successes and struggles of other organizations working to build a diverse and inclusive museum culture